Hammerling-Research-Group/dlq/README.md

   - `DLQ_config.txt` controls input for the `MAIN_2_` script

 The `../Example/MAIN_3_` script generates all results and figures for the accompanying manuscript (Daniels et al. 2024): https://doi.org/10.1525/elementa.2023.00110

-By way of example (and to get users started with the code), `input_data` contains the raw concentration data, sensor locations, and source locations from the ADED experiment discussed in Daniels et al. 2024.

-Users should simply open and run `MAIN_1_simulate`, then `MAIN_2_DLQ`.
-Optional is to run the `MAIN_3_*` script.